 How will the revenue be distributed between each creator?
 Indicate whether your collaborator will be receiving a percentage of sales or a fixed rate and what that amount is.

-How often will payment will be awarded?
-If you’re hiring percentage, decide how many times per year you’ll be paying out to your collaborators.
-If you’re hiring fixed rate, are you paying 50% in advance, per x complete pages, one bulk sum at the end…
+How often will payment be awarded?
+If you’re splitting profits, decide how many times per year you’ll be paying out to your collaborators.
+If you’re hiring someone at a fixed rate, are you paying 50% in advance, per x complete pages, one bulk sum at the end…

 What is your method of payment?
-I’ve always used Paypal but there are other options out there.
+I’ve always used Paypal or Transferwise but there are other options out there.

 What happens if payment is not granted?
 This is to reassure your team members that you won’t hang them out to dry.
 Usually they retain the complete rights to their work until payment is awarded.